-C. LIFE: Any person who has been a member of the College for at least five (5) years and has reached the age of 65, or a person who retires from dentistry for reason of infirmity or other acceptable reason, may apply for life membership.
-A member who qualifies may be elected to life membership upon the recommendation of the Board of Directors.
+C. LIFE: Any person who has been an Active member of the College for the previous five (5) years and has reached the age of 65 or has been a member of the College for the previous five (5) years and who retires from dentistry for reasons of infirmity or other acceptable reason, may apply for life membership.

 Section 2.
 PRIVILEGES:

 All Charter, Active and Life members may: